Skip to content Skip to sidebar Skip to footer

 Painting upholstery

 Have some worn-out upholstery that needs a new life?
-Try repainting it.
+Try repainting it with fabric paint.
+It’s a cost-effective alternative (with a lot of effort).

 Done correctly, you won’t have to worry about paint rubbing off on your clothes nor the fabric feeling like a crumbly croissant.
 Good fabric paint won’t change how your upholstery feels.